 You can use your card to pay shops, restaurants, online companies and other retailers as long as you have enough in your account to cover the amount you spend.

-Some accounts also offer:
+Many accounts also offer:

 Transfers to another bank account through internet banking or their app